sjg20/u-boot-concept/tools/binman/binman.rst

     properties are brought into the target node.
 See Templates_ below for more information.

+symbols-base:
+    When writing symbols into a binary, the value of that symbol is assumed to be relative to the base address of the binary.
+This allow the binary to be loaded in memory at its base address, so that symbols point into the binary correctly.
+In some cases the binary is in fact not yet in memory, but must be read from storage.
+In this case there is no base address for the symbols.
+    This property can be set to 0 to indicate this.
+Other values for symbols-base are allowed, but care must be taken that the code which uses the symbol is aware of the base being used.
+If omitted, the binary's base address is used.

 The attributes supported for images and sections are described below.
 Several are similar to those for entries.